Tax Increment Finance Reinvestment Zone Board

 The TIF Board consists of five (5) members appointed by the City Council.
 Members serve two year terms.
 Three are appointed in odd-numbered years and two are appointed in even-numbered years.

-- Michael Grace (Chairman)
+- Michael Grace (Chairperson)

-- Kenneth Embry (Vice Chairman)
+- Kenneth Embry (Vice Chairperson)

 - Lawrence Golden